matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 We include the room ID in the payload, because otherwise the homeserver would be able to change the room a message was sent in.

+Other properties are included in order to prevent an attacker from publishing someone else's curve25519 keys as their own and subsequently claiming to have sent messages which they didn't.
+``sender`` must correspond to the user who sent the event, ``recipient`` to the local user, and ``recipient_keys`` to the local ed25519 key.

 Clients must confirm that the ``sender_key`` and the ``ed25519`` field value under the ``keys`` property match the keys returned by |/keys/query|_ for